saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 Your Jira Server instance might restrict the authentication method to OAuth only.
 If you require basic authentication, contact your Jira admin.

-:::note Network Requirements
+:::note Allowlisting for Restricted Networks
-To connect to a Jira Server instance, external web traffic from your network must be allowed.
-Depending on your network configuration, your network administrator may need to add the following IP address to the allowlist for the **workflows.backtrace.io** domain: **3.94.174.222**
+If your network is configured to restrict external web traffic, you may need to allowlist the following IP address for the **workflows.backtrace.io** domain: **3.94.174.222**
 :::

 #### Basic Auth